Wind Energy in Japan

-The total amount of electricity generated by wind power in 2020 was about 7.64 TWh, which was 0.89% of the national electricity demand of 857.8 TWh.
+The national capacity factor (average national capacity factor) was 21.5%.
+The total amount of electricity generated by wind power generation in 2021 was about 8.47 TWh, which was 0.97% of the national electricity demand of 873.2 TWh.

 Notably, the number of decommissioned wind turbines, with a capacity of 68.2 MW, increased remarkably in CY2021, compared to the previous year.
 This suggests that the number of wind turbines that are due for renewal is increasing.

 National RDD Priorities and Budget

 Business promotion using the GI Fund has already begun toward the 2050 carbon-neutral target.
 As part of this promotion work, NEDO has decided to implement a technology development project related to reducing the cost of offshore wind power generation.

 Specifically, in this NEDO project, the following four fields will be worked on first in order to promote the development of elemental technologies specified in the technology development roadmap:

 - Field 1: Project for the development of next-generation wind turbine technology.